-On 26 April 2018, the ESO Supernova Planetarium & Visitor Center was officially inaugurated, and opened the doors to the public on 28 April 2018.
+On April 26, 2018, the ESO Supernova Planetarium & Visitor Center was officially inaugurated, and opened its doors to the public on April 28, 2018.
 The center, located at ESO Headquarters in Garching, Germany provides visitors with an immersive experience of astronomy in general, along with ESO-specific scientific results, projects, and technological breakthroughs.
 All activities in the ESO Supernova will be free of charge during 2018, and shows and other events can be booked online.

 For school classes, the ESO Supernova also offers two specially designed planetarium shows — A Tour of the Solar System and The Skies Above Us — and six workshops specially tailored to the curriculum.
 The program for visitor groups is aimed at children in kindergarten, primary school and all secondary schools.
 For teachers, the ESO Supernova offers special teacher training.

-On 26 April 2018, the ESO Supernova Planetarium & Visitor Centre was officially inaugurated, and its doors will be open to the public from tomorrow 28 April 2018.
-The centre, located at ESO Headquarters in Garching, Germany provides visitors with an immersive experience of astronomy in general, along with ESO-specific scientific results, projects, and technological breakthroughs.
+On April 26, 2018, the ESO Supernova Planetarium & Visitor Center was officially inaugurated, and its doors will be open to the public from tomorrow 28 April 2018.
+The center, located at ESO Headquarters in Garching, Germany provides visitors with an immersive experience of astronomy in general, along with ESO-specific scientific results, projects, and technological breakthroughs.
 All activities in the ESO Supernova will be free of charge during 2018, and shows and other events can be booked online.

 Highlights include: a 40-meter image of the night sky (arguably the largest in the world), a meteorite and a mirror segment from the future Extremely Large Telescope that visitors can touch, a hands-on station where visitors can build their own telescope and athletic visitors can even take a ride on a bicycle that travels at the speed of light!
 The exhibition can be experienced independently or as part of a guided tour.